mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 {% endhighlight %}

-Blaze doesn't pull data into local memory, instead it generates SQLAlchemy which generates SQL, which executes on the foreign database; the (much smaller) result is pulled back into memory and rendered nicely using Pandas.
+Blaze doesn't pull data into local memory, instead it generates SQLAlchemy which generates SQL which executes on the foreign database.
+The (much smaller) result is pulled back into memory and rendered nicely using Pandas.